decentraland/documentation-creators/docs/development-guide/2018-01-12-entity-positioning.md

 slug: /creator/development-guide/entity-positioning/
 ---

 You can set the _position_, _rotation_ and _scale_ of any entity by using the `Transform` component.
-This can be used on any entities, affecting where 3d objects are rendered, like primitive shapes (cube, sphere, plane, etc) and 3D models (`GLTFShape`).
+This can be used on any entities, affecting where 3d objects are rendered, like primitive shapes (cube, sphere, plane, etc) and 3D models (`GltfContainer`).

 TODO: check image
 <img src="/images/media/ecs-simple-components.png" alt="nested entities" width="400"/>